graalvm/sulong/docs/FAQ.md

 ### How does mx execute a specific command?

 To get a command line command you can use the `-v` mx option.
-For example, `mx -v su-tests` prints the command line when executing the Sulong test cases.
+For example, `mx -v test` prints the command line when executing the test cases.

 ### What can I do when Java files got corrupted?